 The golden color is really pretty on the table, and it is an interesting way to add winter squash to your meal.
-Thanks to a Flicker favorite: Norwichnuts, for this lovely photo of her squash bread.
+Best of all, it makes your turkey sandwiches so much better!

 1/3 cup warm milk

 2 Tbsp warm water

 1 package of yeast

 1/4 tsp salt